kubernetes/minikube/README.md

 See [DRIVERS](./DRIVERS.md) for details on supported drivers and how to install plugins, if required.

+To start using the the driver, you'll need to configure minikube: `minikube config set vm-driver kvm`.

 ### Reusing the Docker daemon

 When using a single VM of kubernetes it's really handy to reuse the Docker daemon inside the VM; as this means you don't have to build on your host machine and push the image into a docker registry - you can just build inside the same docker daemon as minikube which speeds up local experiments.